-There are currently 812 sewer connections.
-285 connections are direct flow into the sewer collection system, while the remaining 527 connections share 473 septic tanks (419 concrete and 54 steel).
+There are currently 816 sewer connections.
+Of the total connections, 286 are direct flow into the sewer collection system, while the remaining 530 share 458 septic tanks.
 There are also 23 City-maintained small sewer pumps to overcome elevation problems.
 The City is responsible for the maintenance and replacement of all of the septic tanks connected to the system, as well as the small pumps that were in place when the City's sewer system was constructed, except in certain cases where property owners have refused to provide the City with easements for maintenance purposes.

 The Sewer Department is staffed by the Public Works Superintendent, Micah Rogers, two Utility Workers, and seasonal help.
 The Public Works Superintendent is responsible for overseeing the day-to-day operations and the development of the City sewer system, and for supervising the sewer system maintenance staff.
 The department can be reached by calling (503) 366-0454, or faxing to (503) 366-2870.
 Their mailing address is PO Box 189, Columbia City, OR 97018.
 You can also contact them directly through the online contact form.
 The City Shop is located at 1755 Second Place.

-• The Department completed routine septic tank inspection and pumping services.
+• Completed routine septic tank inspection and pumping services.

-To eliminate the remaining 36 steel septic tanks within the collection system by either abandoning the tank and converting the service to a direct flow connection, or by replacing the steel tank with a concrete tank, in accordance with 2014-15 Policy Goal and Objective 3A and outlined in the Wastewater Facilities Plan and Five-Year Capital Improvement Program.
-Target date: Phase 1 - December, 2014, Phase 2 - December 2016, Phase 3 - December 2017, Phase 4 - December 2018.
+To eliminate the remaining steel septic tanks within the collection system by either abandoning the tank and converting the service to a direct flow connection, or by replacing the steel tank with a concrete tank, in accordance with 2016-17 Policy Goal and Objective 3A and as outlined in the Wastewater Facilities Plan and Five-Year Capital Improvement Program.
+Target date: June 30, 2018.

 To continue to retrofit existing septic tanks by raising accesses and installing clean outs to enable easier maintenance.
 Target date: Ongoing.

-To work towards eliminating shared septic tanks as resources permit, in an effort to further reduce sewer backups, with the addition of new tanks or direct flow upgrades.
+To target the elimination of shared septic tanks as resources permit, in an effort to further reduce sewer backups, with the addition of new tanks or direct flow upgrades.
 Target date: Ongoing.

 To continue to work towards the prevention of inflow and infiltration of sewer lines in an effort to reduce the amount of sewer flow, which will reduce sewer treatment costs and add system capacity, in accordance with 2016-17 Policy Goal and Objective 3E and as outlined in the Wastewater Facilities Plan and Five Year Capital Program.
 Target date: Ongoing.